Our gender pay gap is decreasing, and has been for some time, but we need to keep working hard to reduce it further.

 We do still have an underrepresentation of females at professor level in particular, which negatively impacts our gender pay gap, but we are working to improve this and have seen some positive improvements.

-There’s been a 58% increase in the number of successful female applicants compared to 2015 and 16 new Professors were promoted during the reporting period, 50% of which were female.
-Our percentage of female Professors has risen from 13% in 2014 to 26% in 2022.
-This compares to the UK sector benchmark of female professors at 28% (Advance HE Statistical Report 2021).
+5 females were promoted to Professor during the reporting period, which is comparable to the success rate for males.
+Across all levels (Senior Lecturer, Associate Professor and Professor) the success rate for female colleagues was higher than that of male colleagues.
+Our percentage of female Professors has risen from 13% in 2014 to 26% in 2023.
+This compares to the UK sector benchmark of female professors at 29% (Advance HE Statistical Report 2022).

 In addition to investing in our Academic Career Pathways, we continuously benchmark our approach to fairness in pay.
 As a result, in 2019 we increased our professorial base rate of pay.
 The increase benefitted 40% of our female professors and 13% of our male professors at the time.
 This increase continues to benefit academics who join our organisation at, or are promoted to, that level.